Younesnz/CENG204-Project/Readme.md

 this project is coded in C programming language using Microsoft Visual Studio 2022 and it's compatible with the Windows environment.

-please find the source code in the src folder and the presentation document in the presentation folder. the complete report of the project is provided in Report.md file.
+please find the source code in the src folder and the presentation document as a PDF file. the complete report of the project is provided in Report.md file.

 please contact us if you have any problem with the project or other files.